UbikZ/git-indicator/README.md

 > "This transport isn't implemented"

-This error occures (in most of the cases) when you want to access to repositories with SSH network protocol.
+This error occurs (in most of the cases) when you want to access to repositories with SSH network protocol.
 Then you need to check if **libssh2** library is correctly installed.
 If all is fine, you need to compile **libgit2** sources with the right version (git-indicator source code compiled for 0.20.0) and try again.